Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 3. Open the **.PublishSettings** file and copy the content.
 4. Paste the XML content to your GitHub Repository > Settings > Secrets > Add a new secret > **AZURE_FUNCTIONAPP_PUBLISH_PROFILE**

+#### B.3) Continuous deployment setup

-Customize the workflow file for your deployment.
+Let's customize the workflow file to enable continuous deployment (CD).

 1. Edit the [`.github/workflows/deploy-functions.yml`](../.github/workflows/deploy-functions.yml) file in your project repository.
-This file is the workflow file used by GitHub Actions.
+This file is the workflow for GitHub Actions.
 2. Change variable value **AZURE_FUNCTIONAPP_NAME** in `env:` section according to your function app name.
 3. Commit the change.
-4. Go to **Actions**.
+4. Still in GitHub, go to **Actions**.
 Enable the workflows if they are disabled (worklows are disabled when they come from the source repo used by the fork).
-5. You should see a new GitHub workflow initiated in **Actions** tab named **Build and deploy dotnet 5 app to Azure Function App**.
+5. You should see a new GitHub workflow initiated in **Actions** tab, called **Build and deploy dotnet 5 app to Azure Function App**.

 `deploy-functions.yml` based file :